Safety-Critical Control via Recurrent Tracking Functions: Case Study

 \section{Case Study}

-In this section, we validate the effectiveness of the proposed methodology using a 2D Double Integrator System.
+In this section, we use a 2D double-integrator example as an illustrative proof-of-concept to visualize the role of RTFs and the induced recurrent safe set $S_V$.
 Consider the dynamics: $\ddot z = u,$ where $z \in \R^2$ is the agent's position, the FoM's dimension is 4, the RoM is $\dot z =v$, and $u \in \R^2$.
 Our goal is to navigate the system from a start position $z_0$ to a goal $z_g$ while avoiding obstacles.
 A simple solution is to realize the desired velocity $\dot z_d = -K_p (z - z_g)$ which is a proportional controller with gain $K_p \in \R_{>0}$.

 In our setting, we consider a planar projection $\Pi(\X) \subseteq \R^2$ occupied with $N$ circular (closed-disk) obstacles.
 The $i$-th obstacle is $\Oi = \{z \in \R^2 : \|z - o_i\|\le r_i \}, i\le N,$ whose center is $o_i$ and radius is $r_i$.
 Then the obstacle's configuration space is the union $\Of = \cup_{i=1}^{N} \Oi$, and the collision-free configuration space is $\Pi(\X)/\Of$.
 The CBF we used for the RoM is $h(z): = \min_{i \in [1,N]\subset \mathbb{N}_{+}} \|z - o_i\| - r_i$, and its gradient $\nabla h(z) = \frac{(z-o_i)^{\top}}{\|z- o_i\|} = n_i^\top$ is an unit vector pointing from the nearest obstacle $\Oi$ to the agent.
 Then the safety velocity $\dot z_s$ w.r.t. $\Oi$ is given by the following quadratic program: